tsumarios/blog/_posts/2023-02-04-research-resources.md

 *URL:* <https://www.overleaf.com/>

 Overleaf is a collaborative cloud-based LaTeX editor used for writing, editing and publishing scientific documents.
-It partners with a wide range of scientific publishers to provide official journal LaTeX templates, and direct submission links.
+It partners with a wide range of scientific publishers to provide official journal LaTeX templates and direct submission links.

 ### ResearchGate